api3dao/airnode/packages/validator/README.md

 }
 ```

-Convertor will include an extra object `output`, which contains transformed specification if any `__action` was specified.
+Convertor will include an extra object `output`, which contains transformed specification if any `__actions` was specified.

 Array `messages` may contain message objects: